Red Wine Pasta Sauce

 Ingredients

-Red Wine – Choose your favorite dry red wine to make the sauce.
-Don’t go for expensive wines; the inexpensive ones with bold and rich flavors and peppery undertones will do.
-You can try merlot, cabernet sauvignon, pinot noir, chianti or zinfandel.
+Red Wine – Don’t go for an expensive wine.
+The inexpensive ones with bold and rich flavors and peppery undertones will work fine.
+You can try merlot, cabernet sauvignon, sauvignon blanc, pinot noir, chianti or zinfandel.

-Use the leftover red wine to make Red Wine Spritzer or Red Wine Sangria.
+Tip – Either drink the leftover wine or use it to make Red Wine Spritzer or Red Wine Sangria.

-Crushed Tomatoes – Use your favorite brand of canned crushed tomatoes.
+Crushed Tomatoes – The key to making a great-tasting sauce is to use the best quality tomatoes.
 My favorite is Cento San Marzano crushed tomatoes, which are high quality and have perfect flavor and texture.

-You can use fire-roasted tomatoes for more complex flavors.
+You can use fire-roasted tomatoes instead of plain ones for more complex flavors.

 Extra Virgin Olive Oil – Use the best quality one!

-Seasonings – The pasta is seasoned with dried Italian herbs such as oregano, red pepper flakes, salt, and freshly cracked black pepper.
-Adjust the quantity depending on your taste.
+Seasonings – The red wine sauce is seasoned with dried Italian herbs such as oregano, red pepper flakes, salt, and freshly cracked black pepper.
+You can adjust their quantity depending on your taste.

-Others – You will also need onions, fresh garlic, honey, fresh basil, and veg bouillon powder.
+Other Ingredients – You will also need onions, fresh garlic cloves, honey, fresh basil leaves, and veg bouillon powder to make this easy red wine pasta sauce recipe.

-Honey is added to cut the acidity from tomatoes and wine.
-You can also use sugar instead.
+Honey is added to balance the acidity of the tomatoes and wine.
+You can also use sugar in place of honey.

-The addition of bouillon powder gives it an extra rich and delicious flavor.
+The addition of bouillon powder gives the sauce an extra rich and delicious flavor.
 You can replace the veg bouillon powder with chicken bouillon powder for added flavor.

 How To Make Red Wine Pasta Sauce

-Heat 2 tablespoons extra virgin olive oil in a large pan or a Dutch oven over medium heat.
+Heat 2 tablespoon of extra virgin olive oil in a large pan or a Dutch oven over medium heat.

 - ¼ cup grated onions